oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ~~~
 {: #example_7 title="Example of VLAN Filter (Message Body)"}

-## Match MPLS headers
+## Match MPLS Headers

-The ACLs could be used to create rules to match MPLS fields on a packet.
-The MPLS headers defined in [@!RFC3032] and [@!RFC5462] contains the following fields:
+The ACL models can be used to create rules to match MPLS fields on a packet.
+The MPLS headers defined in {{!RFC3032}} and {{!RFC5462}} contains the following fields:

-- Traffic Class: 3 bits 'EXP' Renamed to 'Traffic Class Field."
+- Traffic Class: 3 bits 'EXP' renamed to 'Traffic Class Field."
-- Label Value: This 20-bit field carries the actual value of the Label.
+- Label Value: A 20-bit field that carries the actual value of the MPLS Label.
-- TTL: This eight-bit field is used to encode a time-to-live value.
+- TTL: An eight-bit field that is used to encode a time-to-live value.

-The structure to support the functionality is shown in {{example_8}} :
+The structure of the MPLS ACL subtree is shown in {{example_8}}:

 ~~~
   augment /acl:acls/acl:acl/acl:aces/acl:ace/acl:matches:
     +--rw (mpls)?